o7g8/apl-portable-ap/Windows.md

 ```

-MINGW/GCC (`gcc (Rev1, Built by MSYS2 project) 8.2.0`) is able to compile the `example.c` and produces `example.obj` but GCC linker is not able to link with the Dyalog library and produces following errors:
+MINGW/GCC (`gcc (Rev1, Built by MSYS2 project) 8.2.0`) is able to compile the `example.c` and produces `example.c.obj` but GCC linker is not able to link with the Dyalog library and produces following errors:

 ```text